smilhey/ed-cmd.nvim/README.md

 If you want to use a multiple characters keymap for "edit" ("ij" for example), all characters ("i") but the last will still be inserted in the command line before entering "normal" mode.
-To avoid that, you might want to set the following keymap rather than passing it to the setup function :
+To avoid that, you might want to set the following keymap rather than passing it to the setup function (adapt it to the number of characters you actually use) :

 ```lua
 vim.keymap.set("c", "ij", function()